SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 When *prog1* is woken up, it shall print some message and their process id.
 So you should observe which process is woken up.

 ## Project goal
 > &nbsp;&nbsp;&nbsp;&nbsp;In this lab, three files p1.c p2.c and p3.c are provided.
-They are incomplete but simple.
+They are incomplete but simple.Each one will print a message.
+Please assume p1.c is always execute first.
 ### **Below shows how to compile and execute the programs**